Quantitative Research Proposal

 - The relationship between educational achievement and economic status

-- The link between urbanisation and economic growth
+- The link between urbanization and economic growth

 - The effect of solar electricity on the wholesale energy market